-Knowing how to read, and read well, are basic rights for all Philadelphia children.
+Knowing how to read, and write, and do so well, are basic rights for all Philadelphia children.

 Together we can make reading-by-4th a reality for all Philadelphia children.